What are my rights?

 What you should know

 If the deceased left a will, the executor named in it is responsible for settling the estate.
-Settling the estate involves locating the deceased’s property and paying any debts, funeral costs, and taxes.
-The executor or administrator must then distribute the estate according to the instructions in the will.
+Settling the estate involves locating the deceased’s property, paying any debts and taxes, and then distributing the estate according to the instructions in the will.

 If there’s no will, someone may need to apply to court to be administrator of the estate.
 The court authorizes the administrator to settle the estate.
 The administrator must distribute the property as the law directs.

 "A dear friend of mine got sick and asked if I could help out with simple tasks like groceries and paying bills.
 She chose to add me to her everyday bank account as a joint holder.
 This made handling the money easier.
 But she was also really grateful for my help.
 She wanted me to have the money in this bank account when she passed away.
+She made her intention clear to the bank.
 When she died, the money in the joint bank account passed to me.”

 Not all things owned by the deceased form part of their estate.
 Certain types of assets "pass outside the will."